 - Only keywords in URL: Some bloggers tend to shorten their URLs inasmuch as their posting become totally boring.
 I won’t click

 example.com/news/googlein case I see only the URL (like, say, in an email) but I will click

 - Too many subdirectories or mimicked ones via URL rewrite:

 world/politics/asia/korea/local/Huh?
 Do you know what I mean?
-If it’s that far down the hierarchy, why should I care at all?
+When it’s that far down the hierarchy, why should I care at all?
 I want the frontpage news.

-- Simply PHP crap: Do you use legacy Joomla CMS versions?
-Their standard URLs suck big time:
+- Simply PHP crap: Do you remember the early Joomla CMS versions?
+Their standard URLs sucked big time:

-option=com_content&view=article&id=72&Itemid=37They suck for both Google and social media, the 2 most important traffic sources nowadays.
+option=com_content&view=article&id=72&Itemid=37They sucked for both Google and social media, the 2 most important traffic sources nowadays.
 As a user I don’t want to look at such crap either.

 - Date based URLs:

 2015/06/01/is fine in June 2015 but do you think I’ll click